ameliasheppy/terraform-beginner-bootcamp-2023/journal/week2Notes.md

 To make sure that our Create works from our bin, we ran `./bin/terratowns/create` and it generated a random uuid for us.
 Yay!
 Then we ran `./bin/terratowns/read <uuid that we just created>` and it showed us the payload.
 Sweet!

+## Making a TF Provider for Terratowns

+Super small reminder that echo is awesome!
+We needed to set the $PROJECT_ROOT in our build_provider.
+So we checked the var with: `echo $PROJECT_ROOT` in the terminal.